Compact Travel Accessories and Travel Hacks From Full Time Travelers

 Lisa reads a LOT faster than me…she will sometimes read 2 books on a single flight.
-I’m a bit slower – it took me a couple years to read the Harry Potter series.
+I’m a bit slower – it took me a couple years to read the entire Harry Potter series.

 But with so much travel time we both read a lot more than we used to!

 If you haven’t tried Kindle Unlimited before, you can sign up for a free trial.

 An obvious question for anyone who is out of the country as much as we are but still runs a business is: what about U.S. Mail while traveling full time!?

 Even though we can conduct 98% of business online, there are some tax and business registration issues that still have to be handled by snail mail during full time travel.

 Traveling Mailbox and the Traveling Mailbox app is a brilliant travel hack that we use.

 They provide a real physical street address that is unique to us – ours is in Orlando, Florida.
 When our mail arrives, they scan the outside of the envelope and then we tell them to scan the contents, forward the item, shred it, return it, or hold it.